melissahoughton/melissahoughton.github.io/_posts/2021-06-23-getting-started-maui.md

 canonical:
 ---

-> <i class="fas fa-exclamation-circle"></i> .NET MAUI is still in Preview, and the team at Microsoft continuously release changes.
-Some tools, features, and steps may change or not work as expected.
+<i class="fas fa-exclamation-circle"></i> .NET MAUI is still in Preview, and the team at Microsoft continuously release changes.
+Some tools, features, and steps mentioned in this post may change.
+{:.warning}

-This tutorial provides an overview of how to get started with [.NET MAUI](https://github.com/dotnet/maui), the .NET Multi-platform APP UI (MAUI), a cross-platform framework for creating native mobile and desktop apps using C# and XAML. .NET MAUI is the evolution of Xamarin.Forms and currently available in [Preview 5](https://devblogs.microsoft.com/dotnet/announcing-net-maui-preview-5/).
+This tutorial provides an overview of how to get started with [.NET MAUI](https://github.com/dotnet/maui), the .NET Multi-platform APP UI (MAUI), a cross-platform framework for creating native mobile and desktop apps. .NET MAUI is the evolution of Xamarin.Forms and currently available in [Preview 5](https://devblogs.microsoft.com/dotnet/announcing-net-maui-preview-5/).

 To find out more about what is .NET MAUI and how it came to be, I recommend reading my blog post [Aloha!
 Welcome to .NET MAUI](https://melissahoughton.dev/2021/06/13/aloha-maui.html) before continuing with this tutorial.